-Smallin Civil War Cave was discovered in 1818 by explorer Henry Rowe Schoolcraft.
+Smallin Civil War Cave was documented in 1818 by explorer Henry Rowe Schoolcraft.
 The cave entrance is 55-feet tall and 100-feet wide.
 The cave holds a cache of Ozark history.
 Smallin Civil War Cave is listed on the national register as a historic district.

 One-hour guided tours travel one-half mile.
 Our trails are wheelchair and stroller friendly; no stairs, just gradual inclines.